molecula/documentation/quick-start-guide/_posts/2022-01-31-community.md

 ## Data Exploration of Customer Segmentation Feature Table

 It’s always a good idea to understand what the dataset you’re working with contains before you get started.
-To do this, click on the ‘Tables’ section in the application to display the names of the tables in your deployment.
+To do this, click on the ‘Tables’ section in the application to display the names of the tables in your database.

 ![Figure 1  Tables](https://user-images.githubusercontent.com/97700520/170796333-d1dec693-83c0-4070-a5f6-d5d4fff409e4.png)